haraphat01/renewly/SETUP.md

 3. Browser console for errors
 4. Server logs for API errors

-For more help, open an issue on GitHub or contact support@renewly.app
+For more help, open an issue on GitHub or contact support@Dealping.app